 The purpose of this policy is to support the knowledge, understanding and skills of school council members and provide guidance on improving governance.

 - School council members can strengthen their performance by developing skills, knowledge and contributions through professional development.

-- School council training modules are offered free of charge by the Department to school council members, in two formats — Virtual Live or Interactive Online.
+- School council training modules are offered free of charge by the department to school council members, in 2 formats – Virtual Live or Interactive Online.

 - School council members, including student members are strongly encouraged to attend Virtual Live training or access the Interactive Online modules.

-- A has been developed for school council members to provide discussion and support to members in assessing their effectiveness as a group.
+- The School Council (principal or business manager login required) contains an online self-assessment tool has been developed to provide information and support to members in assessing their effectiveness as a group.
 School council members can use this tool to help them identify areas of strength and areas for improvement and training.